SamanKhalife/linux-Tutorial/TXT FILES/local.md

       --version          print version information
 ```

-## braeakdown
+## braekdown

 ```
--b, --base=BASE: This option tells locate to search the specified base directory.
--c, --count: This option tells locate to print the number of files that match the pattern.
+-a, --array: This option tells local to declare the variable as an array.
--i, --ignorecase: This option tells locate to ignore case when searching for the pattern.
+-i, --integer: This option tells local to declare the variable as an integer.
--r, --recursive: This option tells locate to search recursively.
+-r, --readonly: This option tells local to declare the variable as read-only.
 -h, --help: This option shows this help message.
 ```